Robert F. Mulllen, PhD

 Visualize the event and its successful outcome as many times as you can.
 Imagine each detail, your attitude, and the reaction of the audience.
 Mentally practice your walk, gestures, and posture.
 Use your slow talk for added emphasis.
 Imagine the influx of cortisol and adrenaline dissipating every time you take a deep breath or speak with practiced self-assurance.
 Set reasonable expectations.
 Not only will you exceed them just by showing up and speaking in front of the class but because you are well-rehearsed, and have a plan that covers every contingency.

-Through repetition, your subconscious mind has already witnessed a productive and successful presentation.
-Like a self-fulfilling prophecy, you will anticipate, think, speak, and behave in a way that is consistent with your newly formed self-belief that you are more than capable of achieving your goal with energy, enthusiasm, and panache.
+Through repetition, our subconscious mind has already witnessed a productive and successful presentation.
+Like a self-fulfilling prophecy, we begin to think, speak, and behave in a way that is consistent with our newly formed self-belief that we are more than capable of achieving whatever we set out to do.

 We can visualize mitigating anxiety and performing better, or we can envision being a more empathetic or competent individual.
 Our neural repatterning will help us achieve those goals.
 The more we visualize with a clear intent the more focused we become and the higher the probability of achieving our goal.
 It activates our dopaminergic-reward system, decreasing the neurotransmissions of anxiety and fear-provoking hormones, and accelerating and consolidating those that make learning more accessible.
 In addition, when we visualize, our brain generates alpha waves which, neuroscientists have discovered, can dramatically reduce the symptoms of anxiety and depression.